Sails make a comeback as shipping tries to go green

 Transport’s contribution to earth-warming emissions are in focus as negotiators in Katowice, Poland, gather for U.N. talks to hash out the details of the 2015 Paris accord on curbing global warming.

-Shipping, like aviation, isn’t covered by the Paris agreement because of the difficulty attributing their emissions to individual nations, but environmental activists say industry efforts are essential to combating climate change.
+Shipping, like aviation, isn’t covered by the Paris agreement because of the difficulty attributing their emissions to individual nations, but environmental activists say industry efforts are needed.
 Ships belch out nearly 1 billion tons of carbon dioxide a year, accounting for 2-3 percent of global greenhouse gases.
 The emissions are projected to grow between 50 to 250 percent by 2050 if no action is taken.

 A Dutch group, the Goodshipping Program , is trying biofuel, which is made from organic matter.
-It refueled a container vessel in September with 22,000 liters of used cooking oil on behalf of five customers, in what it called a world first that cut carbon dioxide emissions by 40 tons.
+It refueled a container vessel in September with 22,000 liters of used cooking oil, cutting carbon dioxide emissions by 40 tons.

 Building a conventional fossil-fueled vessel “is a bigger risk than actually looking to new technologies ... because if new legislation suddenly appears then your ship is out of date,” said Orvik.